Jeansen/jeansen.github.io/_posts/2022-12-13-mapping-copy-paste-in-xterm-and-rxvt-unicode.markdown

 tags: [xterm, xrvt, urxvt, X11, xresources, linux]
 ---

-Bought myself a new laptop.
+Bought myself a new laptop (TUXEDO InfinityBook Pro Gen7).
 Unfortunately, the `INSERT` key does not exist.
 Well, it does, but it's not a stand-alone key.
 Yes... it's complicated.
 But well, where would all the fun be if that would not be a challenge?! ;-)

 After all, I always wanted to switch some key mappings, anyway.
 At work, I have to use a MacBook.
 There, I already mapped `Shift-Backspace` for pasting clipboard contents.